flusio/Flus/docs/assets.md

 # How are the assets bundled

-I use [Parcel](https://parceljs.org/) to bundle the assets.
-Be aware I use the version 2 which is still in beta version.
-I really like Parcel, but unfortunately version 1 is buggy with the setup I want…
+I use [esbuild](https://esbuild.github.io/) to bundle the assets.

-Either if you started Parcel via Docker Compose or NPM, it will look at two
+Either if you started esbuild via Docker Compose or NPM, it will look at two
 files: [`src/assets/stylesheets/application.css`](/src/assets/stylesheets/application.css)
 and [`src/assets/javascripts/application.js`](/src/assets/javascripts/application.js).
-These files are the entrypoints and load the other CSS and JS files, which are monitored by Parcel.
+These files are the entrypoints and load the other CSS and JS files, which are monitored by esbuild.

-Each time Parcel detects a change in one of these files, it bundles the files altogether and puts the bundled files under the `public/dev_assets/` folder.
+Each time esbuild detects a change in one of these files, it bundles the files all together and puts the bundled files under the `public/dev_assets/` folder.
 The files are finally loaded in the application [by the layout](/src/views/_layouts/base.phtml) via the `url_asset()` function.